icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-pipes](https://github.com/danrevah/ngx-pipes) - Useful pipes for Angular with no external dependencies!
 * [nglrx/pipes](https://github.com/nglrx/pipes) - A library of useful pipes for Angular apps.
 * [ng-helpers](https://github.com/Jaspero/ng-helpers) - A collection of useful components, directives and pipes for Angular.
+* [ng-condition](https://github.com/nigrosimone/ng-condition) - An alternative directive to `*ngIf; else` that simplifies conditions in HTML templates.

 #### Drag and Drop